graphql/graphql-over-http/README.md

 with the appropriate status code depending on the concrete error condition.
 For example:

 - `400` (Bad Request), in case of a validation error
-- `401` (Unauthorized), if the client is not allowed to access the schema or any of the requested fields
+- `401` (Unauthorized), if an unauthenticated client is not allowed to access the schema
 - `500` (Internal Server Error), for unexpected failures in the server

 It is RECOMMENDED to use the same error codes as the [reference implementation](https://github.com/graphql/express-graphql).